jonpaul108/LC_intermediate/02-Intermediate-Prompts/02-Strings/02-String-Prompts.md

 * language: javascript
 * title: Every Third Char

-### !
+### !question

-Given a string, build a new string by iterating over every other character from index 0.
-Return the new string.
+Given a string `str`, return a new string by iterating from the end of the string by three to find the word mixed into the characters

 **Do not use String.split method.**